Peter Schmidt (Wisconsin politician)

-Peter A. Schmidt is an American dairy farmer and Republican politician from the U.S. state of Wisconsin.
-He is a member of the Wisconsin State Assembly, representing Wisconsin's 6th Assembly district since January 2023.
+Peter A. Schmidt (born July 3, 1992) is an American dairy farmer and Republican politician from Shawano County, Wisconsin.
+He was a member of the Wisconsin State Assembly, representing Wisconsin's 6th Assembly district from January 2023 to January 2025.

 Biography

 Peter Schmidt was born in Shawano County, Wisconsin, graduated from St. Paul Lutheran School, and earned his bachelor's degree from the University of Wisconsin–Stevens Point.
 He is a co-owner of his family farm, the Schmidt Ponderosa farm, which maintains a herd of 1,600 dairy cows.

 He has been a member of the Shawano County board of supervisors and the planning commission for the town of Hartland.

 Political career

 In 2021, Wisconsin State Assembly incumbent Gary Tauchen announced he would not seek re-election in the 2022 election.
 Schmidt was one of six who sought the Republican nomination to succeed Tauchen.
 Schmidt ultimately prevailed in the primary by just 63 votes, but soon came under intense controversy.
 Days after the primary, it was revealed that Schmidt had been the victim of a blackmail attempt by a worker on his family farm, who had a video of Schmidt performing oral sex on another man.
-The same week, another story came to light in which Schmidt had been charged with a felony for choking another worker on his farm, but had plead down to a misdemeanor.
+The same week, another story came to light in which Schmidt had been charged with a felony for choking another worker on his farm, but had pleaded it down to a misdemeanor.